Rusty Crayfish (Orconectes rusticus) is of one of Ontario's most unwanted invasive species.

 Remember to drain water from your motor, live well, and bilge whenever leaving a water body.

-Clean all aquatic equipment by either warm water, water pressure washer, or leave in the sun for 5 days.
+Clean all aquatic equipment with warm water, a pressure washer, or leave in the sun for 5 days.

 Early Detection is Key